herotechcourse/kotlin-lotto-precourse/README.md

 - `fun main()` is the standard entry point in kotlin
 - `LottoGame().run()` creates an instance of the game and runs it.

-### step 2: Create Controller for controlling program flow
+### step 2: Create a Controller for controlling program flow

 - `InputView` : Allows us to read input